sachin21bcg1050/eth/readme.md

 ## Getting Started

-### Executing program
+## Installing

-To execute the provided Solidity code on Remix IDE with user inputs, you can follow these steps:
+To instal the provided Solidity code on Remix IDE with user inputs, you can follow these steps:

 Open Remix IDE: Go to the Remix IDE website (https://remix.ethereum.org/).

 Create a New File: On the Remix IDE interface, create a new Solidity file and paste the provided code into it.
 You can click on the "+" button in the file explorer on the left side and give the file a name, such as "SachinToken.sol."

+### Executing program

 Compile the Contract: